English 256—Literary Theory & Criticism

 whether it originally comes from you or an AI model.

-use of laptops, tablets, and phones:
+In-Class use of laptops, tablets, and

-and tablets must remain closed, and you may not consult your phone
+and you may not consult your phone during class.
+I will give you

-during class.
-I will give you five minutes at some point during class to
+five minutes at some point during class to check your phones or to leave class.

-check your phones or to leave class.
-If you have a reason to consult one of
+If you have a reason to consult one of these devices during class, you must

-these devices during class, you must receive my permission to do so beforehand.
-If
+receive my permission to do so beforehand.
+If I see you

-during class, I will mark you absent.
+class, I will mark you absent.

 Chapman's Students with Disabilities Policy:

-compliance with ADA guidelines, students who have any condition, either
+students who have any condition, either permanent or temporary, that might

-permanent or temporary, that might affect their ability to perform in this
+affect their ability to perform in this class are encouraged to inform the

-class are encouraged to inform the instructor at the beginning of the term.
-The
+instructor at the beginning of the term.
+The University, through the Disability

-appropriate faculty member who is asked to provide the accommodations for a
+Services Office, will work with the appropriate faculty member who is asked to provide the accommodations for a student in determining what

-student in determining what accommodations are suitable based on the
+accommodations are suitable based on the documentation and the individual

-documentation and the individual student needs.
-The granting of any
+student needs.
+The granting of any accommodation will not be retroactive and

-standards or integrity of the course.
+cannot jeopardize the academic standards or integrity of the course.

 Please see me if you have ANY concerns about completing any of the